 Production of short scripted radio news journalism, creative packages and longer form podcasts, alongside social media strategy and critical analysis of current practice.

-Audio-Video Journalism Pathway 2: Advanced Audio-Video Journalism (40 credits)
+Audio and Video Journalism Pathway 2: Advanced Audio/Video Journalism (40 credits)

 Video packages, digital storytelling for social media and collaborative productions, alongside critical reflection.

 Option Unit (20 credits)

 A choice of units will allow you to pursue academic research in a specific area of journalism.

 Professional Industry Practice (20 credits)